Theartbug/art-gallery/README.md

 Objective
 ===
 Make a responsive multipaged art themed website.
 Use a combination of CSS Grid and Flexbox.
 Follow the Webpack component and router architecture in vanilla JS.
 Upload images to Cloudinary and load them with responsive Picture component.
 Apply subtle animations.
+Utilize the <picture> <source> elements with srcset attribute to create responsive images.

 Steps Taken
 ===